50 Years of Lasting Change

 Miraculously, however, his group found a watering trough for animals.
 There was enough water in it to keep Emiliano going, and the next day he crossed into the United States.
 He found work in California, and after he’d saved up enough to pay off his debts, he returned to his village and his family.
 However, if he wasn’t able to find a way to earn a living on his farm, Emiliano would have to leave his family again and make another dangerous crossing to the United States.

-Emiliano doesn’t think about leaving his community anymore.
-He can now afford to send all of his children to school, and he feels proud that they will surpass his own sixth-grade education.
+In Emiliano’s case, he now earns an estimate $20,000 per year from his farm, over twice the average income in Mexico.
+And he no longer thinks about leaving his community.
+He can afford to send all of his children to school, and he feels proud that they will surpass his own sixth-grade education.
 “Today, I know that I can pass on something more than debts to my children—I can give them a place in an honest company created by farmers,” he said.

 As I reflect on TechnoServe’s 50th anniversary, I think about the millions of lives, like Emiliano’s, that TechnoServe has helped to change over the past five decades.
 I think about the people who have been able to stay in their communities, surrounded by loved ones, rather than moving away to look for work; the parents that have savings for the first time; the babies who have been able to receive proper medical treatment; the families that now have a real roof over their heads and running water in their homes; and the children who have been able to go to school.

 I believe that this is exactly the kind of impact that Ed Bullard had in mind when he founded TechnoServe in 1968.
 After all, he was famous for urging employees in the U.S. office to imagine that a Ghanaian farmer was there among them.
 He’d tell the staff, “Every morning I look at her and I ask myself what I am going to do today to help her build a better life for her children and for her community?”